voiio/emark/README.md

 allows the user to view the email in their browser, if their email client does not support HTML emails.

 This feature is disabled by default.
-To enable it, need to use a separate email backend.
+To enable it, you need to use a separate email backend.
 This backend will send the email via SMTP and also add the tracking pixel and redirect view.
 However, it will send a separate email for each recipient, which may not be desirable in all cases.